NafiurSiddiqui/Lara-ground/NOTES.md

 -   General rule of thumb, make sensible name for what the migration does. e.g - `php artisan make:migration create_posts_table`.
 SO far looks like the name of the table gotta be plural?
 -   Each time you make a migration, generates files right inside the [database](./database/migrations/) dir.
 Look for the table you just created and update any necessary changes.
 -   if you have updated make sure to `migrate:rollback` and migrate again unless make sure to run `.. migrate` to successfully update the DB.
+-   or you can `migrate:fresh --seed` to drop and fillup the records.

 # Building relationships